Our Mission and History

 She also has received extensive professional recognition.
 In August 2020, Ms. Tamayo earned the Humanitarian Service Medal from the 21st Medical Squadron.
 She also has received the Distinguished Graduate and Academic Achievement Award from the Vosler Non-Commissioned Officer Academy (2019) and the Distinguished Graduate and Commandant’s Leadership Award from Peterson Airman Leadership School (2015).

-Additionally, in 2018, Ms. Tamayo was named Non-Commissioned Officer of the Quarter by the 21st Medical Squadron.
-In 2014, she was named Dental Airman of the Year by Air Force Dental Service, and in 2013, Airman of the Year by the 21st Space Wing.
+Additionally, in 2014, Ms. Tamayo was named Dental Airman of the Year by Air Force Dental Service, and in 2013, Airman of the Year by the 21st Space Wing.

 Ms. Skarnulis became the Chief Executive Officer of DANB and the DALE Foundation on Aug.
 16, 2021.